smartdevicelink/sdl_evolution/proposals/NNNN-Function-to-control-the-priority-of-audio-and-video-when-switching-between-apps.md

 - Only one app can be FULL at a time.
 - Only one app can be STREAMABLE at a time.
-- In case two apps are same AppType, only one app can be AUDIBLE.
+- In case two apps are same `AppType`, only one app can be AUDIBLE.

 Setting samples are below.